webpack/webpack.js.org/src/content/plugins/profiling-plugin.md

 In order to view the profile file:

-- Run webpack with `ProfilingPlugin`.
+1. Run webpack with `ProfilingPlugin`.
-- Go to Chrome, open the `Profile Tab`.
+2. Go to Chrome, open DevTools, and go to the `Performance` tab (formerly `Timeline`).
-- Drag and drop generated file (`events.json` by default) into the profiler.
+3. Drag and drop generated file (`events.json` by default) into the profiler.

 It will then display timeline stats and calls per plugin!